 However, less than half of those who have them use them.
 This is quite amazing when you think about it.
 This is like having a helicopter on your roof and never flying anywhere.
-So much capability available, yet it is never used.
+So much capability is available, yet it is never used.

 However, this is understandable.
 We saw the same thing happen with social media.
-When Twitter first came out, it sat there on our computers – and we really didn’t know how it should be used – but now look at us!
+When Twitter first came out, it sat there on our computers – and we didn’t know how it should be used – but now look at us!

-A digital voice assistant is a device that is driven by artificial intelligence (AI).
+A digital voice assistant is a device driven by artificial intelligence (AI).
 The first one that most of us became aware of was “Siri,” created by Apple.
 Now, we have Amazon’s “Alexa,” Microsoft’s “Cortana,” and Google’s voice assistant.